bjornjohansen/Samwise-WP-MU-plugins/README.md

 This plugin requires configuration/customization:

-* Edit samwise-branding.php with your brandin
+* Edit samwise-branding.php with your branding
 * Replace samwise-branding/login-logo.png with your own file